-After being totally inspired by the response Truli Wetsuits has gotten since I started the business in 2015, I've been motivated to create a wetsuit that continues to represent the core of what Truli is:
+After being totally inspired by the response Truli Wetsuits has gotten since I launched the business in 2016, I've been motivated to create a wetsuit that continues to represent the core of what Truli is:

 Wetsuits that are True to the Women who wear them!

 Once I decided to create even more sizes to reflect the great and amazing diversity of female bodies, I knew that changing the size names to something we could be proud of would be the icing on the cake creating a totally positive wetsuit experience.

 I made a request to Truli fans to submit the names of women who have inspired them.
 Women who have left a legacy, made a positive impact, paved the way for other women, is courageous, cool, bold...you get the picture.
 In total, I received over 40 submissions!
 After researching the work of these women, I made a list of words that encompassed these women and their work and then randomly applied them to the 21 sizes.
 The size names are located on the inside front left chest, close to the wearer's heart as a token of inspiration to remind her that greatness is possible.

 Below are the submissions that were sent in to me along with the personal stories of why these women are so inspiring.
 Read through the size names and see if you can figure out which word belongs to which inspiring woman…soon you will see that these words belong not only to these incredible woman that we look up to, but also to the women we are and those who are in our lives.

 If you know of someone who has inspired you, feel free to add it to the list in the comments below -